Premature Ventricular Contraction in Emergency Medicine

 United States statistics

-PVCs are one of the most common arrhythmias and can occur in patients with or without heart disease.
+Premature ventricular contractions are one of the most common arrhythmias and can occur in patients with or without heart disease.
 Their prevalence varies greatly, with estimates ranging from less than 3% to more than 60% in asymptomatic individuals.
-Data from large, population-based studies indicate that the prevalence ranges from less than 3% for young white women without heart disease to almost 20% for older African American individuals with hypertension.
+Data from large, population-based studies indicate that the prevalence ranges from less than 3% for young White women without heart disease to almost 20% for older Black individuals with hypertension.

 Race-, sex-, and age-related demographics

-Black race is associated with an increased frequency of PVCs on routine monitoring.
-[5] In a large population-based study of PVC prevalence, black race alone increased the risk of PVCs by 30% in comparison with the risk in white individuals.
+Black race is associated with an increased frequency of premature ventricular contractions on routine monitoring.
+[6] In a large population-based study of the prevalence of premature ventricular contractions, Black race alone increased the risk of premature ventricular contractions by 30% in comparison with the risk in White individuals.

 Ventricular ectopy is more prevalent in men than in women of the same age.
-Male sex alone increases the risk of identifying PVCs on routine screening, with an odds ratio for male sex of 1.39 as compared with female sex.
+Male sex alone increases the risk of identifying premature ventricular contractions on routine screening, with an odds ratio for male sex of 1.39 as compared with female sex.

-PVC frequency increases with age, reflecting the increased prevalence of hypertension and cardiac disease in aging populations.
+The frequency of premature ventricular contractions increases with age, reflecting the increased prevalence of hypertension and cardiac disease in aging populations.

 Prognosis